indiqusdocs/stpi/docs/InstanceProtection/ViewingProtectedInstances.md

 ---
 # Viewing Protected Instances

-1. Navigate to  Backups and select an **Instance Protection**
+1. Navigate to Backups and select an **Instance Protection**.
-2. To display a list of all protected instances, click the **Protected Instances**
+2. To display a list of all protected instances, click the **Protected Instances**.
 3. Select a specific instance name to view the following options:
     - **Protection**
     - **Backups**